 However, it’s when they reach their top speeds where the Formula E car really starts to lose out.
-Formula 1 cars will max out (depending on their set up) at around 210 MPH.
-Formula E cars, however, cannot go over 175 MPH.
+Formula 1 cars will max out (depending on their set up) at around 210 mph.
+Formula E cars, however, cannot go over 174 mph as per the rules.

 In terms of horsepower, it’s the same story.
 Formula E cars (although legally capped) produce around 355 horsepower.
 Formula 1 cars produce a monstrous 1000 horsepower.
 This is a huge difference, which can quickly explain the big difference in top speed.